Audrey Hepburn was a 100% absolute queen and I will not be told different.

 Joe and Irving squire the ecstatic Ann on a grand adventure through Rome, exploring monuments and sipping champagne and nearly crashing a Vespa before the three head out dancing.
 Ann is getting pensive as night falls, knowing that she’ll have to return to her real life in the morning – and Joe, who’s been writing down their adventures, starts to have second thoughts about his expose – and about what he thinks about Ann.

 The denouement is probably the most conventional bit of this film.
 You know that Joe’s probably not going to go ahead with his planned article, and that Ann and Joe would end up sweet on each other.
 But in another film they would have found a way to reconnect later; here, it’s pretty clear that this one day is all they’ll have.
-They do see each other one more time when Joe turns up in the press scrum at Ann’s rescheduled conference; but somehow both manage to say their lovers’ farewells, with Joe adding that their adventure will be just between them.
+They do see each other one more time when Joe turns up in the press scrum at Ann’s rescheduled conference; but somehow both manage to say their lovers’ farewells, with Joe wordlessly reassuring her that he will keep their adventure under wraps and just between the two of them.

 I’ll say it again – Hepburn is a queen.
 Or more accurately, she becomes one over the course of this movie.
 Her Princess Ann is an incredibly rich performance – the petulant fed-up Ann at the beginning of the film grows up into a regal presence by the end, able to command authority in her chaperones simply by giving a sidelong glance.
 And in between she is the ordinary girl living in the moment she desperately wants to be.
 Her smile when the hairdresser flatters her new haircut is radiant.